We're here to help

 Where do I display my tattoo license?

-You should hang your registration certificate up somewhere obvious...and, ideally, so your customers can see it as soon as they enter your studio.
-Fail to do so and you can get fined £500.
+You should hang your registration certificate up somewhere obvious...ideally, so your customers can see it as soon as they enter your studio.
+Fail to display a valid licence and you can get fined by up to £500.

-As well as being a legal requirement in the UK, having a tattoo licence show that:
+As well as being a legal requirement in the UK, having a tattoo licence shows that:

-• You and your staff are aware of and compliant with local bylaws for hygiene and cleanliness.
+• You and your staff are aware of and comply with local hygiene and cleanliness bylaws.

 Can I tattoo customers away from my studio?